nickgreenquist/blog/_posts/2024-02-04-two-tower-deep-learning-movie-recommender-system.md

 <a id="core-issue"></a>
 ### The Core Issue
 All of the above examples (and others I could find) use the traditional approach of embedding the unique user ids (or hashes of something unique like a username) and movie ids (like an Amazon product id) to train the model.
-However, this means that you can ONLY perform inference for a user that has been trained.
-If you want to run inference on a user id that you did not train on, you won't have an embedding for the and are out of luck.
+However, this means that you can ONLY perform inference for a user or item that has been trained.
+If you want to run inference on a user id that you did not train on, you won't have an embedding for them and are out of luck.
 If a new user wanted to use this model, your only solutions are:
 1. Retrain the entire model
 2. Try to partial fit your new user into the model with some training steps
 3. Find a user that is close to the new user and use their embedding

 <a id="goal"></a>
 ### The Goal
-Instead, I wanted to set out to build a model that can generalize to any user, as long as you just provide a few examples of items they alreay enjoyed (i.e. when you sign up to Nickflix Movie Streaming, you click on a few movies you like).
+Instead, I wanted to set out to build a model that can generalize to any user, as long as you just provide a few examples of items they alreay enjoyed (i.e. when you sign up to Nick-flix Movie Streaming, you click on a few movies you like).
 The model should embed features of the user, not the unique user themselves.
 This is different than most other tutorials is that we will NOT map each user id to an embedding.
-Instead, we will treat each user as a feature vector made up of only two things:
+Instead, for our simple example, we will treat each user as a feature vector made up of only two things:
-1. Their Watch History: list of movies they have rated
+1. Their Watch History: list of movies they have liked/disliked
-2. Their Genre Preferences: the average rating for each possible genre.
+2. Their Genre Preferences: the average rating for each possible genre

-This way, after the model is trained, it can be used to get recommendations for any user as long as we have even a few movies they like and maybe some genres they prefer or don't prefer.
+This way, after the model is trained, it can be used to get recommendations for any user as long as we have even a few movies they like (maybe some genres they prefer or don't prefer).

 <a id="benefits"></a>
 #### Benefits